NB1005/Factory-Closure-Proforma-Profit-Loss/README.md

-# Factory-Closure-Proforma-Profit-Loss
+# Divesment-Proforma-Profit-Loss
-Excel pro forma to model profit and cash flow impacts of a factory closure, incorporating planned divestments, shutdown costs, and reinvestment scenarios.
+Excel pro forma to model profit and cash flow impacts of planned divestments, shutdown costs, and reinvestment scenarios.